The Importance of a Website Audit

 Taking Care of Your Main Online Sales Tool

-There are many items to look at in a complete website audit, but where should you start?
+There are many items to look at in a complete SEO website audit, but where should you start?
 What do you need to look at?
 An SEO Audit includes a security audit, technical audits, and content audits.

 Just like taking care of a physical office, you have to do basic housekeeping and sometimes some maintenance to keep everything in good shape.
 Think of your website in the same way.